orien/bean-matchers/readme.md

 assertThat(BeanToTest.class, hasValidBeanEquals());
 ```

-Ensure the property named testOnlyThisProperty on the bean is compared during the equals method.
+Ensure the property named `testOnlyThisProperty` on the bean is compared during the equals method.
 ```java
 assertThat(BeanToTest.class, hasValidBeanEqualsFor("testOnlyThisProperty"));
 ```

-Ensure all the properties on the bean is compared during the equals method except the property named dontTestPropertyWithThisName.
+Ensure all the properties on the bean is compared during the equals method except the property named `dontTestPropertyWithThisName`.
 ```java
 assertThat(BeanToTest.class, hasValidBeanEqualsExcluding("dontTestPropertyWithThisName"));
 ```